-Financial Aid recipients are required to complete their program requirements within a reasonable amount of time.
+- Financial Aid recipients are required to complete their program requirements within a reasonable amount of time.
 Federal regulations limit the maximum time frame a student may receive aid to 150% of the published length of the educational program.
-This time frame is measured in credit hours.
-Example: A45380 (Human Services Technology) Program Requirements = 65 credit hours 65 x 150% = 97.50 (round up to 98).
+This timeframe is measured in credit hours.
+Example: A45380 (Human Services Technology) Program Requirements = 65 credit hours: 65 x 150% = 97.50 (round up to 98).
 The student may be eligible to receive financial aid until he/she has attempted 98 credit hours.
-If a degree has not been earned in this time frame, financial aid may be suspended resulting in the student completing the degree at his/her own expense.

 Financial Aid Warning

-WCC Returning Students: Cumulative GPA’s will be carried forward and attempted credit hours will be reviewed in accordance with the satisfactory progress regulations.
-SAP is cumulative and includes all periods of enrollment at the College, even those for which the student did not receive financial aid.
+WCC RETURNING STUDENTS: Cumulative GPA’s will be carried forward and attempted credit hours will be reviewed in accordance with SAP regulations.
 Student academic progress will be evaluated as stated in the preceding sections.

-Transfer Students: Students who transfer to WCC from another institution will be considered as making satisfactory academic progress at the time of enrollment unless the transfer hours exceed the maximum timeframe.
-All credits transferred from another school (including college credit earned as a dual-enrolled high school student) will be counted as attempted hours and will be applied towards the maximum time frame.
+TRANSFER STUDENTS: Students who transfer to WCC from another institution will be considered as making SAP at the time of enrollment unless the transfer hours exceed the maximum timeframe.
+All credits transferred from another school (including college credit earned as a dual-enrolled high school student) will be counted as attempted hours and will be applied towards the maximum timeframe.

-Changing Majors: When a student changes majors, the maximum time frame limit for the new program takes effect.
-All hours attempted in previous programs will be counted as attempted hours in the new program.
+CHANGING MAJORS: When a student changes majors, the maximum timeframe limit for the new program takes effect.
+All hours attempted in previous programs will be carried forward as attempted hours in the new program.
 Students are strongly encouraged to meet with a Financial Aid Specialist to discuss the possible impact of changing their major.

 - The student will be notified by mail of the decision regarding the approval or denial of the appeal.

-- The student is responsible for all semester tuition expenses while the Satisfactory Academic Appeal Request is being reviewed.
+- The student is responsible for all semester tuition expenses while the SAP Appeal is being reviewed.

 Tips for Achieving Satisfactory Academic Progress

 - Don’t try to take on more than you can handle.
-The classes in which you are registered on the first day of class are your attempted hours.
+The courses in which you are registered on the first day of class are your attempted hours.
 Withdrawing from classes from this point on counts as hours attempted but not completed and will impact your PACE.

 - Follow your curriculum carefully.
-Taking classes outside of your major will count against your maximum time frame.
+Taking classes outside of your major and/or repeating classes will count against your maximum timeframe.

 - Be cautious about changing majors.
-Time frames are cumulative and may not start over with the new program.
+Timeframes are cumulative and may not start over with a new program.

-- Be aware that classes that are dropped after the “last day to drop” will count as both an F and hours attempted but not completed.
-(Refer to the academic calendar for this date.)
+- Be aware that classes that are dropped after the “last day to drop” will count both as an F and as hours attempted but not completed.
+(Refer to the academic calendar for this date)

 If you do not understand any of the above policies and/or procedures, it is your responsibility to ask for clarification from a Financial Aid counselor.
 Please note that privacy regulations prohibit us from discussing a student’s academic record over the phone.
-Financial Aid counselors are available Monday through Thursday from 7:45 am until 5:30 pm and Friday from 8:00 am until 1:00 pm.
-The Financial Aid Office also has evening hours every Tuesday until 7:00 pm.
-Hours may vary during the summer.
+Financial Aid counselors are available Monday through Thursday from 7:45 a.m. until 5:30 p.m. and Friday from 8:00 a.m. until 1:00 p.m.
+The Financial Aid Office also has evening hours every Tuesday until 6:00 p.m.
+(Summer hours may vary.)